mosn/envoy-go-ldap-auth/README.md

 This is a simple LDAP auth filter for envoy written in go.
 Only requests that pass the LDAP server's authentication will be proxied to the upstream service.

-In terms of caching, we utilize [bigcache](https://github.com/allegro/bigcache), which demonstrates exceptional performance in the evicting cache domain.

 ## Status

 This is under active development and is not ready for production use.